Top 15 Things To Do in Reykjavik in August

 Families or first-time visitors may enjoy a family-friendly puffin boat tour from Reykjavik, which stays closer to shore and provides excellent views of the puffins as they dive and fish.

-The ultimate whale watching tour from Reykjavik is not only exciting but also convenient, with tours operating daily from the harbor, just a short walk from downtown.
-Guides share fascinating insights about marine life and Iceland’s efforts to protect it, making the experience one of the most educational and memorable things to do in Reykjavik in August.
+Many experiences also combine whale and puffin watching.
+Guides share fascinating insights about Iceland’s wildlife and its efforts to protect it, making the experience one of the most educational and memorable things to do in Reykjavik in August.

 Traveler Tips: